danielaik/Arduino-ALEX/README.md

 ## If you find it useful

-The code is licensed under the GNU General Public License (GPL) so you are not required to _cite_ this repository in the academic sense but it is good academic practice to cite the repo or at least acknowledge it especially if it significantly influenced your work.
-However you do have legal obligations if you distribute or modify the code.
-If you do happen to:
+The code is licensed under the GNU General Public License (GPL).
+If this repo significantly influenced your work, do:

 - Include the original license (e.g., LICENSE file).
 - Include the copyright notice of the original author(s).